-Tools built to track who someone follows work on this principle.
+Tools built to track who someone follows, such as IGDetective, work on this principle.
 They scan a public profile at intervals, store each snapshot, and compare them.
 When a new account appears in the following list, the tool surfaces it, sorted newest-first, often with a date attached from the point you started tracking.
 You are not getting any hidden data; you are getting the public data organized in the chronological order Instagram refuses to provide.

 It is worth being precise about the limits, because plenty of sketchy apps overpromise.

-You can see, on a public account: new followers and unfollows, new followers, and public engagement like likes and comments.
+You can see, on a public account: new follows and unfollows, new followers, and public engagement like likes and comments.
 All of this is public information, just reorganized usefully.
+It is the same information any logged-out visitor could browse on the profile, which is unsurprising given how much of the population uses these platforms in the first place, Pew Research Center finds about half of U.S. adults use Instagram, so a public account is genuinely public to a very large audience.

-Any app claiming to do the same or read DMs, show a private account’s followers is either a thorough scam or spyware that requires installing software on the victim’s device, thereby crossing serious legal guidelines.
-Stick to public data tools, and you stay on safe ground.
+You cannot see, with any legitimate tool: anything on a private account you do not follow, direct messages, or precise historical timestamps for activity that happened before you started tracking.
+Any app claiming to show a private account’s followers or read DMs is either a scam or spyware that requires installing software on the target’s device, which crosses serious legal lines.
+Stick to public-data tools and you stay on safe ground.

 The key practical point is that the first scan is your starting line.
 Activity before that point can usually be shown in approximate order, but accurate dates begin from your first scan.
 So if there is an account you expect to want to monitor, starting sooner gives you a cleaner timeline.